two-x/TheFlyingMagicCarpet/CANTroller2/README.md

 1. Save the json file [here](https://github.com/platformio/platform-espressif32/blob/master/boards/esp32-s3-devkitc-1.json) as `~/.platformio/boards/esp32-s3-devkitc-1.json`
 1. Clone the https://github.com/two-x/TheFlyingMagicCarpet github repo into your filesystem.
 You can do this from the command line or figure out how to do it from within vscode.
 Whatever you're into.
 1. Click the platformio alien head in VScode, and pick "Projects...", "Add Existing", and find the TheFlyingMagicCarpet/Cantroller2 directory.
 Once platformio reads the platformio.ini file, a bunch of libraries should automatically install themselves.
+1. Install clang-format linter.
+On MacOS you can do "brew install clang-format", otherwise use your package manager instead.
+Make sure clang-format is in your path.
+In VScode, In vscode, View-Extensions and install the Clang-format extension, then open the extension settings.
+Enter the full clang-format executable path into the "Executable" setting (eg "/opt/homebrew/bin/clang-format").
+Enter ".clang-format" into the "Assume Filename" setting.
+Assuming you have the repo updated now you should be able to right-click and format code in the editor to make it all format consistently.

 ## Dev Env nice-to-haves
 (this assumes you're using iTerm + Mac + VSCode)